Febia-01/ISO_27001/README.md

-This ia a detailed understanding of ISO/IEc 27001:2022 version.
-It is an important standard for Information Security Management Syctem.
+This is a detailed understanding of the ISO/IEC 27001:2022 version.
+It is an important standard for Information Security Management systems.